5 mistakes financial advisors must avoid

-- Confusing a chief technology officer with IT: “A CTO and IT are not the same thing, just like a treasurer and a comptroller aren’t the same,” Bruckenstein says.
+- Confusing a chief technology officer with a chief information security officer: “Cybersecurity and IT are not the same thing, just like a treasurer and a comptroller aren’t the same,” Bruckenstein says.
 “Tech is too important to have one decision center.
 You need to have checks and balances.”

 - Not having a proprietary onboarding solution: United Capital, now Goldman Sachs Personal Financial Management, developed GuideCenter and Money Mind, critically acclaimed software for onboarding new clients.